cyril-junior-dim/cyril-junior-dim/README.md

 ### Hi there 👋

+#### 🔭 I’m currently working on my personal website which I'm building in React JS
-#### 🌱 I’m currently learning SpringBoot with Java and Kotlin and have used these to build a personal app.
+#### 🌱 I’m am proficient in Java and Kotlin with SpringBoot and have used these to build a personal app.
 I have attempted building this app in Android Studio.
 #### 😄 I enjoy building web apps in ASP.NET core or React
-#### 🔭 I’m currently working on my personal website which I'm building in React JS

 <!--
 **cyril-junior-dim/cyril-junior-dim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.